aperture-sud/sentiment_project/README.md

 This system processes reviews using two distinct methods to optimize for both accuracy and flexibility:

 * **Sentiment Module (Supervised):** Uses `TF-IDF` vectorisation and `LogisticRegression`.
 It requires `reviews.csv` training data to learn patterns (Positive, Neutral, Negative).
 * **Urgency Module (Semantic):** An unsupervised system using `SentenceTransformers` (`all-MiniLM-L6-v2`).
 Instead of error-prone keyword matching, it calculates the **Cosine Similarity** between incoming text and predefined "Urgent Prototypes."
-This ensures the system understands context (e.g., "I need my money back" is flagged as urgent even without the word "refund").
+This ensures the system understands context (e.g., "I need my money back" is flagged as urgent even without the word "urgent").